ValoCookie/osu-Requests/README.md

 ### GitHub build

-The latest `.exe` can still be used for testing in the meantime.
+The latest `.exe` can still be used.

 Just keep in mind that the current GitHub build is unsigned, so Windows may treat it as an unknown application.